skabou/ai-edit/README.md

-# About
+# Overview
 Are you part of a small team that has a large set of documents to maintain?  aiEdit may be able to help!
 Build custom agents in the agents folder to assist with reviewing and maintaining your documents.
+Agents in the agents folder are strictly for example purposes and should not be relied upon for production use.

 # Setup
 aiEdit.py can be run via a CLI (Command Line Interface) but is ideal to run on a schedule or via an external trigger without requiring a human to sit and wait for a response.